Deep Stars[The development is: Completed]

 More Chaikin experiments

-In the last series I talked about the Chaikin algorithm, a beautiful piece of code to make really cool and interesting curved lines.
+In other posts I talked about the Chaikin algorithm, a beautiful piece of code to make really cool and interesting curved lines.
 I felt that there was much more to explore and learn from those curves so I kept working and experimenting with that.
 At first I tried a more minimalist version of Color Mountains with simple pure Chaikin lines distorted with some incremental noise repeated on each line.

 The result was really chaotic but I felt some kind of harmony from the repeated distortions.
 To try to make the image more readable I reduced the lines count and added a fill color inside each couple of lines to create full shapes.

-Aesthetically the result was really enjoying to me, but it felt pretty limited so I decided to revisit the concept of repetition with additive shades.
+Aesthetically the result was really cool to me, but it felt pretty limited so I decided to revisit the concept of repetition with additive shades.

-After some trouble with my shapes drawing function not adding light alphas correctly I managed to make it working correctly.
+After some trouble with my shapes drawing function not adding light alphas correctly, I managed to make it work.
 I used that function with concentric elliptical shapes to create the figure displayed in Shades 2.
 I found that composition really interesting since it could be seen in two way: